 BALLOON ANGIOPLASTY & STENTS

 Coronary artery disease is caused by severe blockages (stenoses) in the arteries that supply oxygenated blood to the heart muscle.
 Human hearts are supplied by three main coronary arteries: the Right Coronary Artery (RCA) and the Left Coronary Artery (LCA) that splits soon after its take off in the Left Anterior Descending (LAD) and the Circumflex Artery (CX).
-Please look at the following picture to understand a medical report about blockages in these arteries:
+The following picture will help illustrate a medical report about blockages in these arteries:

 When the report says you have triple vessel disease, that means that all three main vessels (LAD, CX and RCA) or their branches have a more or less severe blockages.
 If it says left main disease it means the LCA has a blockage before it splits into LAD and CX.